CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

     ![](./media/d19.png)

 1. Select **Hide variants** to stop adding more variants.
 All variants are folded.
 The default variant is shown for the node.
-For classify_with_llm node, based on variant_0:
+For the classify_with_llm node, based on variant_0:

      ![](./media/d18.png)